Statistics for Data Analytics

 Organization of the Course

-Statistics for Data Analytics is a graduate-level introductory course in econometrics, focusing on estimation and inference in linear models, with practical applications in R.
+Statistics for Data Analytics is a graduate-level introductory course in econometrics, focusing on estimation and inference in linear models, with practical illustrations in R.

 Timetable